-The Company is exposed to foreign exchange rate risk, as a portion of the Company's business is carried out in US dollars ("USD") and one of the Company subsidiaries maintains a USD denominated bank accounts.
-Unfavorable changes in the applicable exchange rate between USD and the Canadian dollar may result in a change in foreign exchange gain or loss.
+The Company is exposed to foreign exchange rate risk, as a portion of the Company's business is carried out in US dollars ("USD") and the Company and its subsidiaries maintain USD denominated bank accounts.
+Unfavorable changes in the applicable exchange rate between USD and the Canadian dollar may result in a material change in foreign exchange gain or loss.
 The Company and its subsidiaries do not use derivative instruments to reduce the exposure to foreign currency risk.